 Experienced Legal Representation in Vero Beach, FL: The Law Offices of Keith Bregoff

 Technology has changed Florida residents’ lives in spectacular ways throughout the years but has taken a dangerous toll when used on the roads.
-At the Law Offices of Keith Bregoff, our Vero Beach, FL accident attorney has represented countless victims who have suffered injuries after being involved in an accident with someone who was texting while driving.
+At the Law Offices of Keith Bregoff, our Vero Beach personal injury attorney has represented countless victims who have suffered injuries after being involved in an accident with someone who was texting while driving.

 Our attorney can help you recover from your accident by pursuing the distracted, negligent driver who caused your injuries.
 We work hard to eliminate the difficulty in pursuing these individuals, so you can focus on your physical recovery, while we successfully design a case to reach financial recuperation costs and damages.

 Is Texting While Driving Illegal in Florida?

 According to the Florida Department of Motor Vehicles, since 2014 texting while driving in the State of Florida is a secondary offense.
 This means drivers can be ticketed, and receive points against their license if caught texting while driving, deeming the practice illegal.

 How Does Texting While Driving Affect Safe Travel?

 The Federal Communications Commission understands that while the penalties to text and drive differ in every state, the consequences of doing so are always dangerous.

 The FCC records and provides statistics to reflect the seriousness of distracted driving, including:

 - Each day eight people are killed, and nearly 1,200 people are injured because of distractions, including texting while driving